SQL Query for SCCM Configuration Baselines Results | ConfigMgr

 Configuration Baselines report using SQL Query

-Let’s find out the SQL query to get the configuration baselines report.
+Let’s find out the SQL query to get the configuration baseline report.

 select distinct VRS.Netbios_Name0, CI.ComplianceStateName from v_R_System VRS